priyanshudev321/crud_assignment/README.md

 6. Feature test is setup for creating the POST and another feature test for updating the post ( test_create_post && test_update_post ).

+## New Functionality
+1. Created a Login/Register Pages for authentication using Laravel breeze, for css here tailwind css is used because breeze used tailwind by its default.

+2. created new routes for CRUD view and functionalities under auth middleware .

+3. Profile routes for user profile information, update password, delete account - this functionality is deffault given by laravel breeze.